opencv/opencv/modules/core/doc/clustering.rst

             * **KMEANS_USE_INITIAL_LABELS** During the first (and possibly the only) attempt, use the user-supplied labels instead of computing them from the initial centers.
 For the second and further attempts, use the random or semi-random centers.
 Use one of  ``KMEANS_*_CENTERS``  flag to specify the exact method.

     :param centers: Output matrix of the cluster centers, one row per each cluster center.

+    :param compactness: The returned value that is described below.

 The function ``kmeans`` implements a k-means algorithm that finds the centers of ``clusterCount`` clusters and groups the input samples